 The holding power of an anchor is dependent on the amount of cable that is payed out; and in turn, will depend on the amount of cable carried and the depth of water.
 The minimum scope for chain is3:1 and for rope 5:1 but where sufficient cable is available, increase these ratios to 5:1 and 8:1 respectively.
 In an exposed anchorage in rough conditions, paying out ten or more times the depth of water prevents the anchor dragging.
 Allow for the rise of tide if boat anchoring at low water.

 Choosing an anchorage requires a check of tidal curves to determine the minimum depth at low tide.
-Allowances for vessels already moored should be made, particularly if some are on rope and others on chain as they have different [ swinging circles ].
+Enter the anchor mooring and make allowances for vessels already moored should be made, particularly if some are on rope and others on chain as they have different [ swinging circles ].

 A sheltered anchorage from the wind at the time of boat anchoring may become untenable if there is a wind change and the anchorage becomes exposed.This also may happen when there is a change of direction of the tidal stream causing a change in the sea state.